shaundonmoyer/Final_Project/FracFocus.md

 # Manipulating FracFocus Data using R

 Hydraulic fracking fluids are large solutions of chemicals used for recovering oil and gas in unconventional shale plays.
 The overall usage of specific chemicals in the industry is poorly understood by researchers, however a large database hosted by [Fracfocus.org](http://fracfocus.org/) reports hydraulic fracking fluid compositions in a manner that is unorganized and hard to sort through.
-The objective of this project is to develop a script(s) in R to query data from the Fracfocus registry to report on specific hydraulic fracking chemicals used by the industry.
-The script(s) will also be used to perform statistal analysis on specific ingredients to help understand which ingredients the industry as a whole is preferring to use along with the concentrations these chemicals are used during a hydraulic fracturing job.
+The objective of this project is to develop a script in R to query data from the Fracfocus registry to report on specific hydraulic fracking chemicals used by the industry.
+The script will also be used to perform statistal analysis on specific ingredients to help understand which ingredients the industry as a whole is preferring to use along with the concentrations these chemicals are used during a hydraulic fracturing job.

 ## Getting Started